 Denny agreed with a blink.
 "Powerful wizards are all about deception," he explained.
 "He will fight you on this and try to say the magical community of India has no wish to fight.
 Expose him; it will do well for morale.
 The Russians would approve, in any case."

-"They like no better proof than public persecution, yes," the Minister said, grimacing at his lukewarm tea and giving a strained smile.
+"They do seem to like public persecution when it suits them, yes," the Minister said, grimacing at his lukewarm tea and giving a strained smile.

 Denny handed them both folders.
 "Inside, you'll find the leaders and everything you could want to know about them.
 Included, also, are their sympathies to and proof that Prime Minister Jawahar is a wizard.
 Also, there's a list of attacks on us conceived by wizards in the last century, all unpunished and all ignored by the Wizarding government.
 The casualties from wizard involvement in our world are—"